waltoto/inap.github.io/index.md

  A **t-test** reveals a stark imbalance: women are severely underrepresented among the most prolific actors.
 This disparity highlights a systemic issue in the film industry, one that calls for reflection and action.

+But hey, now that we’ve got a good grasp of networks, here’s a new question for you : What do you think ties these actors together ?
+**Language**, my friend !
+Language barriers have always played a big role in shaping connections.
+So, let’s see if our stars are under the same spell.
+We built a network of co-actors, used a spring layout to arrange it, and colored the nodes by language.
+Voilà, the result is in!
+Two strikingly distinct groups pop right out, don’t they?
+It’s the ultimate battle of cinematic giants: Hollywood and Bollywood, sweeping nearly every other culture into their orbits.
+On one side, English reigns supreme, with small but noticeable patches of French and German carving out their niches alongside the American juggernaut.
+On the other side, the vibrant dominance of Indian and South Asian languages paints a vivid picture of Bollywood's reach.

 Now that we have a good idea of how these superstars are, let’s talk about networking and to be more specific, about director-actor connections !

+But hey, now that we’ve got a good grasp of networks, here’s a new question for you : What do you think ties these actors together ?
+**Language**, my friend !
+Language barriers have always played a big role in shaping connections.
+So, let’s see if our stars are under the same spell.
+We built a network of co-actors, used a spring layout to arrange it, and colored the nodes by language.
+Voilà, the result is in!
+Two strikingly distinct groups pop right out, don’t they?
+It’s the ultimate battle of cinematic giants: Hollywood and Bollywood, sweeping nearly every other culture into their orbits.
+On one side, English reigns supreme, with small but noticeable patches of French and German carving out their niches alongside the American juggernaut.
+On the other side, the vibrant dominance of Indian and South Asian languages paints a vivid picture of Bollywood's reach.

 <div class="nxactorlanguage">
     <img src="assets/img/network_with_languages.png" style="display: block; margin: 0 auto; width: 80%;"/>
 </div>

+Even though the separation may seem pretty intense, let’s take a step back and appreciate the multicultural side of our actors.
+A significant number of them work across different languages, bridging cultures through their performances.
+So, here’s the big question: which of the most widely spoken languages do you think go hand in hand the most often?

 <div style="margin-top: 20px;">
   <h4 style="color: black; text-align: center;">Do actors who have performed in a particular language also perform in other languages? </h4>